monarch-initiative/gpsea/docs/user-guide/analyses/survival.rst

 Final analysis
 --------------

-We will put the final analysis together into :class:`~gpsea.analysis.temporal.PhenotypeScoreAnalysis`.
+We will put the final analysis together into a :class:`~gpsea.analysis.temporal.SurvivalAnalysis`.

 >>> from gpsea.analysis.temporal import SurvivalAnalysis
 >>> survival_analysis = SurvivalAnalysis(